Rather than trying to cover every social network out there, we’re focusing on the ones kids use the most.How we developed this guide

 About this guide

-We worked with over 500 parents and carers, and 1725 young people to review social networks and apps that children use.
+We worked with 674 parents and carers, and 1,696 young people to review the sites, apps and games that children use.

-Sign up to be the first to hear about new social networks, important updates and news to help keep your child safe online.
+Sign up to receive our NSPCC and O2 Net Aware newsletter and be the first to hear about new social networks, apps and games and how to keep your child safe online.
+We may also contact you about NSPCC news and ways in which you can support us.

 Let's keep kids safe online